-The following interim management's discussion and analysis ("MD&A" or "Report") of Alto Ventures Ltd. ("Alto" or "the Company") has been prepared as of November 28, 2016 (the "Report Date").
-This MD&A should be read in conjunction with the Company's interim condensed financial statements for the three months ended September 30, 2016 and the notes thereto, and the financial statements and the notes thereto for the year ended June 30, 2016, which have been prepared using accounting policies consistent with International Financial Reporting Standards ("IFRS") (collectively, the "Financial Statements").
-The Financial Statements have been prepared using the accrual basis of accounting except for cash flow information, and unless otherwise specified, all dollar amounts in this Report are in Canadian Dollars.
+The following management's discussion and analysis ("MD&A" or "Report") of Alto Ventures Ltd. ("Alto" or "the Company") has been prepared as of October 24, 2017 (the "Report Date").
+This MD&A should be read in conjunction with the Company's audited financial statements and the notes thereto for the year ended June 30, 2017, which have been prepared using accounting policies consistent with International Financial Reporting Standards ("IFRS") ("Financial Statements").
+The Financial Statements have been prepared using the accrual basis of accounting except for cash flow information.
+Unless otherwise specified, all dollar amounts in this Report are in Canadian Dollars.